Skip to main content

 • Some are now considered insecure (like RC4)

 Unlike block ciphers, streaming ciphers encrypt one bit a time.
-It is wideless in encrypting wireless networks.
+It is wideless used in encrypting wireless networks.

 AlgorithmCipher TypeBlock SizeNumber of RoundsKey SizeDescription